skysyzygy/tq/doc/docs/index.md

-### > **tq** is a command-line interface for Tessitura. 🚀
+# 🚀 **tq** is a command-line interface for Tessitura. </span>

 **tq** is a wrapper around the Tessitura API that reads JSON-formatted data and executes a series of API calls to Tessitura.
-It internally handles authentication, session creation and closure, and batch/concurrent processing so that humans like you (or bots or scripts) can focus on the data and not the intricacies of the Tessitura API.
+It internally handles authentication and batch/concurrent processing so that humans like you (or bots or scripts) can focus on the data and not the intricacies of the Tessitura API.

 # 🏗️ installation